williamouyang/okta.github.io/_source/docs/api/resources/okta_signin_widget.md

 ### OIDC Options

 Options for the [OpenID Connect](/docs/api/resources/oidc.html#request-parameters) authentication flow.
-This lfow is required for social authentication, and requires OAuth client registration with Okta.
+This flow is required for social authentication, and requires OAuth client registration with Okta.
 For instructions, see [Social Authentication](/docs/api/resources/social_authentication.html).

 #### Example OIDC flow